angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/json-server-installation.md

 ## What is JSON Server

-JSON Server is a simple project that helps you to create a REST API with zero coding in less than 30 seconds.
+JSON Server is a simple package that helps you to create a REST API with zero coding in less than 30 seconds.
 It's a full fake REST API with zero coding that allows you to create, read, update and delete tasks.

+It won't provide us a real API server, but it's a great tool to focus on the Angular part of the application.

 ## Installation